We know you've got got questions, so we've made a whole page to try to answer some of them.

-Shipping is quoted on an individual basis, but you can calculate a rough shipping cost at $2.00 per mile.
+Shipping is quoted on an individual basis, but you can calculate a rough shipping cost of $2.50-$3.50 per mile.

 RV's are great at what they are designed for, towability.
 The problem with living in an RV is that you FEEL like you're living in an RV.
-At best their aesthetics are uninspired and at worst you feel like you're living in a styrofoam cooler from Wally World.
+Many RVs have the aesthetic inspiration of a styrofoam cooler and are built as cheaply and quickly as possible.
 At Wind River, we feel that the spaces you spend time in matter.
 We focus on aesthetics, quality, and functionality so you feel more like you're living in a custom craftsman cottage or rustic getaway instead of in a can of sardines.
-RVs are also not designed for full-time living, are poorly insulated, and consequently very expensive to heat and cool.
+RVs are also not designed to meet the demands of full-time living – they are often poorly insulated, thin walled, and can be very expensive to heat and cool.

 Our standard toilet option is the Nature's Head Composting toilet.
 It is a very good option for those that are willing to change their habits slightly and desire an eco-friendly alternative.
 Below are some other options to consider as well:

 Round bowl flush toilets for those connected to sewer/septic